Harshad2321/MindMetrics/README.md

 ## Features

-- **Real-time Stress Prediction**: Analyzes physiological and behavioral inputs to predict stress levels on a standardized 0-10 scale
+- **Real-time Stress Prediction**: Analyzes physiological and behavioral inputs to predict stress levels on a standardized 0-10 scale with up to 93.43% accuracy
+- **Multiple ML Models**: Choose from 4 different algorithms (Decision Tree, Logistic Regression, Random Forest, XGBoost) based on your needs
 - **Digital Twin Modeling**: Creates a personalized health profile that adapts to individual user characteristics
 - **Personalized Wellness Suggestions**: Generates context-aware recommendations based on predicted stress levels and input parameters
-- **Hybrid Prediction Model**: Combines Random Forest machine learning model with heuristic health assessment for robust predictions
+- **Hybrid Prediction System**: Combines best-in-class ML models (93.43% accuracy) with heuristic health assessment for robust predictions
 - **Input Validation**: Comprehensive validation of all user inputs with medical reference ranges
-- **Confidence Scoring**: Provides prediction confidence metrics based on multiple physiological factors
+- **Confidence Scoring**: Dynamic prediction confidence (60-98%) based on multiple physiological factors
-- **Interactive User Interface**: Clean, responsive frontend for easy data entry and result visualization
+- **Interactive User Interface**: Clean, responsive frontend with dark mode support
+- **Model Performance Tracking**: Real-time display of which model is being used and its accuracy
-- **RESTful API**: Well-documented FastAPI backend with multiple endpoints for integration and testing
+- **RESTful API**: Well-documented FastAPI backend with Swagger UI for testing and integration
 - **Cross-Origin Support**: CORS-enabled for seamless frontend-backend communication

 ## Technology Stack